top of page

 Request Information

 Maddi and Sofia are best friends.
 They live in the same neighborhood, go to the same school, and play in the park together.
 Maddi is really good at climbing the rock wall, while Sofia is a fast runner.
 One day Sofia discovers that Maddi has no food in her fridge at home, but Maddi makes her promise not to tell anyone and to keep it a secret.

 What should Sofia do?
 She sneaks food for Maddi in her bag and discovers that while fish and eggs are good for people, they aren’t very good for backpacks.
 Despite Sofia’s very best efforts, Maddi’s fridge is still empty.
 Can Sofia find a way to keep her word but also help her best friend?
 Based on the book by Lois Brandt, this play is a thoughtful and funny exploration of friendship, empathy, and doing the right thing.

 Best for Grades: 1st–6th

-Audience Size: Medium, Large Venues
+Audience Size: Medium to Large Venues

-Please contact us to watch an archival
+Please contact us to watch an archival full length recording.

 Artistic Team